arnarg/waybind/README.md

+**!!
+I have decided to archive this project as I have not had interest in maintaining it.
+Check out https://github.com/samvel1024/kbct for a potential replacement. !!**

 # waybind

 I wrote this to fill my need of doing simple rebindings to match the behaviour of my 60% keyboard on my laptop's keyboard.
 I'm using sway and I couldn't find suitable software for my needs.
 [This blog post](https://www.codedbearder.com/posts/writing-keyboard-remapper-wayland/) explains its existence.